csarven/linked-sdmx/README.md

 It comes with scripts and sample data.

 ### Scripts
-* XSLT 2.0 templates to transform Generic SDMX-ML data and metadata.
+* XSLT 2.0 templates to transform Generic and Compact SDMX-ML data and metadata.
 It includes the main XSL template for generic SDMX-ML, an XSL for common templates and functions, and an RDF/XML configuration file to set preferences like base URIs, delimiters in URIs, how to mapping annotation types.
 * Bash script that transforms sample data using saxonb-xslt.

 ### Samples